Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden Monkey).

 Let’s face it: the Black Snub-Nosed Monkeys are not the cutest animals you have ever seen.
 Aren’t they?
 First, they don’t have a nose (in case you haven’t noticed it).
 Second, they have a really weird Elvis-like hairstyle.
 But I love them anyway, and I DO believe they are beautiful!

-These features are what make them unique and immediately recognizable even by someone who doesn’t know much about wildlife.
+These features make them unique and immediately recognizable even by someone who doesn’t know much about wildlife.
 These animals are peculiar also in many other aspects.

 Black Snub-Nosed Monkey facts